How to Qualify

 What do I do if I wish to apply to train?

-You should email Andrea Khan at email@example.com for an application form and details of the next available courses.
+You should email Andrea Khan at firstname.lastname@example.org for an application form and details of the next available courses.
 If there are no dates currently arranged she will keep your details on the database so that she can notify you as soon as dates are arranged.
 Upon receipt of your application form and payment for the administration fee she will take up your references (if required) and, subject to your application being in order and satisfactory references being received, she will confirm your place on the course.
+Additional course details can be found on Ciarb’s website.